-The life of an event planner is busy.
-Between working with sponsors, venues, governing bodies and countless other stakeholders, effective housing management can often fall down the priority list.
+Effective event housing management can often fall down the priority list as the life of an event planner is busy.
+Between working with sponsors, venues, governing bodies and countless other stakeholders, it’s not surprising.
 But not paying enough attention to housing can mean lost revenue, or worse, unanticipated costs from hotels for unsold rooms.
 These costs can be significant and can make the difference between your event making money or being in the red.

 “Trying to get updates and fill room blocks at multiple hotel properties can be a real headache for conference organizers,” said Tony Cook, sales manager and online housing manager for the Bloomington Convention and Visitors Bureau.
 “Being able to track all of their room blocks through one simple system is a feature that our clients love.
 It makes their lives so much easier, freeing up time to focus on the event.”

 The following are four ways that you can use online housing to help your event’s bottom line:

 Online event housing starts with a simple email to participants with a link to a variety of housing options.
 From there, attendees can quickly review hotels and book their room.
 Make your own test reservation in the Meetingmax system here.

 “Our guests really appreciate the simplicity of online housing and the variety of hotels we offer,” said Nicole Curran, marketing and housing representative for Sports Council of Collier County Collier Country Sports.
 “Being able to review 30 hotels on one webpage means they don’t have to spend their time scouring different travel sites.
 We offer them competitive rates and they book with us.”

 If you streamline the process and ensure a competitive rate, participants will book inside your block.
 And if you have negotiated rebates with your hotels, each booked room means more revenue for your event.